 HAYSTACK RESERVOIR: rainbow trout, brown trout, kokanee, largemouth bass, black crappie, bluegill

-LAKE BILLY CHINOOK: bull trout, brown trout, rainbow trout, kokanee, smallmouth bass
+LAKE BILLY CHINOOK: bull, brown and rainbow trout, kokanee, smallmouth bass

 LAKE SIMTUSTUS: bull trout, rainbow trout, smallmouth bass